-Discuss existing laws, policies and strategies and how they could support an overall national strategy on early childhood development.
-Annex 1 summarizes policies that have a direct impact on families' and other caregivers' capacity to provide nurturing care.
-Information on the status of these policies in countries can be found in the Countdown to 2030 Country profiles for early childhood development (9).
+Discuss existing laws, sectoral policies and strategies and how they could support an overall multisectoral strategy for early childhood development.
+Annex 1 provides examples of policies that have a direct impact on families' and other caregivers' capacity to provide nurturing care.
+Information on the status of these policies in countries can be found in the Countdown to 2030 Country profiles for early childhood development (8).